optiv/KnockKnock/README.md

-  -teams               Run the Teams User Enumeration Module -onedrive            Run the One Drive Enumeration Module -l                   Write legacy skype users to a seperate file -i INPUTLIST         Input file with newline-seperated users to check -o OUTPUTFILE        Write output to file
+  -teams               Run the Teams User Enumeration Module -onedrive            Run the One Drive Enumeration Module -l                   Write legacy skype users to a seperate file -s                   Write Teams Status for users to a seperate file -i INPUTLIST         Input file with newline-seperated users to check -o OUTPUTFILE        Write output to file
   -d TARGETDOMAIN      Domain to target